 We therefore had the American HS Olcott, the Russian Madam Blavatskaya and the British Annie Besant seeking refuge in theosophy while Madeline Slade sought refuge in Gandhi and the Turkish-Egyptian Jew Mirra Alfassa sought refuge in Aurobindo.
 This writer beleives that neither Aurobindo nor Gandhi exemplified Hindu dharma in its titality or essence; at best they embodied a small aspect of our religious legacy.

-HAD TO SEEK PHYSICAL REFUGE from their native countries and from their disenchantment only in Hindu bhumi.
+The most important thing for idiot Hindus to know and understand is that all of them HAD TO SEEK PHYSICAL REFUGE from their native countries and from their disenchantment only in Hindu bhumi.
 They were all heretics and they could not live the religious lives they desired in their own countries.
 At least not in the nineteenth century.

 According to G.H.
 Langley: “Sri Aurobindo is both a poet and speculative thinker.
 The same is true of Rabindranath Tagore, but the thought of Sri Aurobindo appears to me more comprehensive and systematic than that of Tagore.”